• Skip to primary navigation

 • Extracts the benefits of CBG, cannabigerol.
 Learn more about the health benefits in this guide.

-I recently noticed a sharp increase of interest in CBG from my Well With Cannabis Community members.
+I recently noticed a sharp increase in interest in CBG from my Well With Cannabis Community members.
 So today, we are going to examine one of these compounds, cannabigerol, or CBG.

 So, what makes CBG so special, and how does it affect our bodies?